darklinkpower/PlayniteExtensionsCollection/README.md

 ## Contributing

-If possible, please contact me before working on a new PR to make sure that the changes are something that we can discuss beforehand.
+Please contact me before working on a new PR to make sure that the changes are something that we can discuss beforehand.

 ### General rules
 - If your PR contains new strings, they must be properly implemented as localization strings